-- i) No composer who assigned item to Princess, assigned any item to Queen. - ii) No composer who assigned item to Rani, assigned any item to Samragni. iii) The first performance was by Princess; this item was assigned by Badal. - iv) The last performance was by Princess, this item was assigned by Cagan - iv) The last performance was by Rani; this item was assigned by Gagan. - v) The items assigned by Ashman were performed consecutively.
+- i) No composer who assigned item to Princess, assigned any item to Queen. - ii) No composer who assigned item to Rani, assigned any item to Samragni. iii) The first performance was by Princess; this item was assigned by Badal. - iv) The last performance was by Rani; this item was assigned by Gagan. - v) The items assigned by Ashman were performed consecutively.
 The number of performances between items assigned by each of the remaining composers was the same.